Saint Vincent and the Grenadines Company Formation

 • Business Activity Restrictions – No. Subject to standard licensed types of activities.

-• Register of Directors - Publicly not accessible.
-Stored in Registered Office
+• Register of Directors – Publicly not accessible.
+Stored in the Registered Office

 • Minimum Number of Directors – 1